telerik/winforms-docs/controls/toast-notification/register.md

 * Register<T>() where T : RadToastNotificationActivatorBase
 * Register<T>(string exePath, string shortcutName, string aumid) where T : RadToastNotificationActivatorBase

+## Unregister methods

+* **Unregister<T>(string shortcutName, string aumid)**: Unregister a registered manager of type T with the unique id of the application.
+* **Unregister<T>()**: Unregister a registered manager of type T where T : RadToastNotificationActivatorBase
+* **Unregister(string shortcutName, string aumid)**: Unregister a registered manager.
+* **Unregister()**: Cleans up resources used by the Toast Notification Manager.
+Keep in mind that calling this will clear notifications in the action area as well.
+You can call this, when the program exits or on uninstalling the program, but it must be called from the exe that was showing the toast notifications.

 # See Also